listx/listx_blog/post/2013-03-10-installing-arch-and-enabling-system-encryption.md

 mkinitcpio -p linux

 # Install boot loader.
-I like SYSLINUX because of the saner/easier-looking
+I like SYSLINUX because of the saner/easier-looking boot
-# boot configuration file, compared to GRUB 2.
-Be sure to add in
+# configuration file, compared to GRUB 2.
+Be sure to add in (as a single line)
+#     "APPEND cryptdevice=/dev/disk/by-uuid/xxxxxxxxxx:luks
-#     "APPEND cryptdevice=/dev/disk/by-uuid/xxxxxxxxxx:luks root=/dev/mapper/vg0-root resume=/dev/mapper/vg0-swap ro"
+#           root=/dev/mapper/vg0-root resume=/dev/mapper/vg0-swap ro"
 # under the "LABEL arch" entries, so that SYSLINUX tells the kernel to look for
 # the encrypted LVM partition.
 Otherwise, your system won't boot!
 Don't forget
 # to actually look up the UUID of your LVM partition (/dev/sda2 in this